-The Bird's Nest Resources Corporation (BNRC) plans to implement the proposed River Restoration Project through Dredging Activities at the Longos River.
-BNRC is chosen by the Inter-Agency Committee as a pre-qualified proponent for the proposed river restoration project.
+The Bird's Nest Resources

+Corporation (BNRC) plans to

+implement the proposed River

+Restoration Project through

+Dredging Activities in Alag River.

+BNRC is chosen by the InterAgency Committee as a prequalified proponent for the

+proposed river restoration project.

 The proposed project is one of the river restoration projects for the Province of Oriental Mindoro identified in the IAC Resolution No. 02-2023 dated March 30, 2023.